Shirk/statustimers/README.md

 To visually change the position hold down shift and drag statustimers to the desired screen position.
 The updated location will be stored automatically.

+In addition to these appearance options there's als a "visual aid" mode which will add a coloured bar below each status effect indicating it's remaining duration visually as green/yellow/orange/red/red flashing.

 #### theming support

 statustimers supports custom (non DAT) themes, for details see _addons/statustimers/themes/README.md_

+#### TODO:

+- add support to specify source icon size for themes